devsfield-software/.github/profile/README.md

 We emphasize teamwork, transparency, and adaptability.
 Using Agile and other methodologies, we work closely with clients to meet their unique needs and deliver high-quality solutions.
 Regular updates and detailed progress reports keep our clients informed at every stage of the process.

+**Staff Augmentation**

+We provide highly skilled and efficient developers to augment your existing teams.
+Our professionals seamlessly integrate into your workflow, offering expertise for both short-term and long-term needs.
+We deliver daily, weekly, and monthly feedback, ensuring clear communication and alignment with project goals.
+Whether working on a project, handling task-based assignments, or collaborating directly with your software development team, we maintain excellent English communication, keeping everything on track.

 **Expert Team**

-Our experienced team specializes in modern technologies such as .NET, Java, iOS, Android, JavaScript, React, Angular, Vue, Node.js, PL/SQL, SQL, and various Cloud platforms.
+Our experienced team specializes in modern technologies such as C#, .NET, Java, Python, iOS, Android, JavaScript, TypeScript, React, Angular, Vue, Node.js, Express.js, Django, Flask, Ruby on Rails, PHP, Laravel, Go, Kotlin, Swift, PL/SQL, SQL, PostgreSQL, MySQL, MongoDB, Firebase, Redis, Elasticsearch, Docker, Kubernetes, Terraform, AWS, Azure and Google Cloud Platform.

 #### 📫 Contact Us - info@devsfield.com | www.devsfield.com